Daniel Vogelbach returns to Mariners an inspired player after All-Star game experience

 Servais provided injury updates on 11, yes 11, players on the injured list for the Mariners.

-- Sam Tuivailala (arm fatigue) had his rehab stint transferred to Class AAA Tacoma from Class AA Arkansas and was expected to pitch on Friday evening.
+- Sam Tuivailala (arm fatigue) had his rehab stint transferred to Class AAA Tacoma from Class AA Arkansas and was expected to pitch Friday evening.
 Tuivailala made five appearances with the Travelers, pitching five shutout innings, allowing just one hit with two walks and six strikeouts.
 The plan is for Tuivailala to throw back-to-back outings and one outing of more than one inning before being reinstated from the injured list

-- Brandon Brennan (shoulder train) was scheduled to start his rehab stint on Friday night in Arizona.
+- Brandon Brennan (shoulder strain) was scheduled to start his rehab stint Friday night in Arizona.
 He will then be transferred to another affiliate to continue his throwing program.

-- Hunter Strickland (lat strain) is with the team and will throw a full bullpen on Saturday.
+- Hunter Strickland (lat strain) is with the team and will throw a full bullpen Saturday.
 He will then fly back to Seattle and throw a live batting practice session with Tacoma before starting his rehab stint.

-- Felix Hernandez (lat strain) will throw a full bullpen session on Monday.
+- Felix Hernandez (lat strain) will throw a full bullpen session Monday.

 - Mitch Haniger (ruptured testicle) has an appointment with his surgeon next week to see if he can be cleared for physical activity.
 There’s no timeline on a possible return for Haniger.

 - Braden Bishop (lacerated spleen) has been cleared to resume working out and lifting weights to try and rebuild strength lost from his surgery.
-He still has yet to be cleared for baseball activity.
-And is considered a long way from playing in games.
+He still has yet to be cleared for baseball activity and is considered a long way from playing in games.

-- Conner Sadzeck (elbow inflammation) is playing long toss out to 120 feet is moving closer to a bullpen session, which could early next week.
+- Conner Sadzeck (elbow inflammation) is playing long toss out to 120 feet is moving closer to a bullpen session, which could be early next week.

 - Ryon Healy (lower back strain) has resumed baseball activity in Arizona.
 He’s playing catch, taking ground balls and also hitting off a tee.